Woodworkingarena is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 It’s of utmost importance that you pick your equipment with great care.
 To get you there faster, our experts have compiled 5 routers that they feel are worthy of being given a chance.

 DeWalt is an American brand that manages to capture that American spirit.
-With a top of the line motor, this 1.25HP beast delivers power unmatched by some larger router.
-The machine starts with 16000 RPMand caps out at 27000.
+With a top-of-the-line motor, this 1.25HP beast delivers power unmatched by some larger routers.
+The machine starts with 16000 RPM and caps out at 27000.
 This gives you that sweet spot allowing you to shift between a large variety of wood.

 That’s not all, folks!
 The LED lights at the base of the machine help you when you reach those corners or when you’re working in a dimly lit garage, which makes sure you never go off track and also helps to cut down wastage.